NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup_draft.md

 Since we only care about vector memory accesses, we will need to tag the trace to filter out the addresses.

-On the topmost navbar, select `File > Open` again and go to the `tutorial` folder.
-In addition to your `example.cpp` file and `example` executable, you should also see a `pin_tag.h` file.
+On the topmost navbar, select `File > Open` again.
+You should see a `pin_tag.h` file.
 This file includes the following tagging functions:
 ```c++
 DUMP_START_SINGLE(const char* tag, const void* begin, const void* end)
 DUMP_START_MULTI(const char* tag, const void* begin, const void* end)